RobotLocomotion/pytorch-dense-correspondence/doc/tutorial_getting_started.md

 Open the notebook for training, `dense_correspondence/training/training_tutorial.ipynb`.

 Run each of the cells in the notebook.
 The final cell will run the quantitative evaluation.
+To visualize the plots from the quantitative evaluation, go to `dense_correspondence/evaluation/evaluation_quantitative_tutorial.ipynb` which is set up to compare the results of N >= 1 networks.

 ## Step 7: Qualitatively evaluate the network

 Open the notebook for qualitative evaluation, `dense_correspondence/evaluation/evaluation_qualitative_tutorial.ipynb`.

-Run each of the cells here!
+Run each of the cells here to see descriptor plots!